-Pranayama breathing exercises comprise several of them in different kinds.
-If one is in reality concerned in working with this powerful tool, a few basic exercises illustrated below are the ones an individual can follow-
+Breathing Exercises comprise several of them in different kinds.
+A few basic breathing exercises illustrated below are the ones an individual can follow:

-This is as uncomplicated as it sounds.
+Deep Breathing: This is also known as Complete Breathing.
 One first needs to sit down in a relaxed position and watch the path of breath, making both inhalation and exhalation as fully as achievable.
 It is advised to breathe deep into the belly, then into the chest and eventually into the shoulders and throat.
 Later, one needs to exhale, inverting the order, and repeating it a number of times.

-This is an unhurried, systematic breath which works on the central nervous system and results in increased easiness and deeper sleep.
+Alternate Nostril Breathing: This is an unhurried, systematic breath which works on the central nervous system and results in increased easiness and deeper sleep.
 One needs to close off the right nostril with the right hand and breathe deeply through the left nostril.
 When the breath is full, one should close off the left nostril and exhale through the right side.
 When the breath is empty again, one must inhale again through the right side, shifting when full and exhaling on the left.
-The outline is to inhale, switch, exhale, inhale, switch, and exhale.
-It should be continued 20 times or more on each side.
-Practicing this exercise institutes intense changes in consciousness.
+The outline is to inhale-switch-exhale which should be continued 20 times or more on each side.

-"Bandha" means lock, and the bandhas of pranayama are processes of holding the breath and locking it into specific parts of the body.
-There are three fundamental bandhas - the chin lock, the abdominal lock, and the anal lock that works on preservation of the breath in the three key areas of the body.
+Bandhas: "Bandha" means lock, and the bandhas of pranayama are processes of holding the breath and locking it into specific parts of the body.
+There are three fundamental bandhas - chin lock, abdominal lock and anal lock; that works on preservation of the breath in the three key areas of the body.

 Thus, breathing exercises are extremely helpful in overcoming various kinds of breathing and health problems.
 It acts as a bridge into those functions of the body which are generally ignored by any conscious control.